Same-sex marriage in Iowa

-Same-sex marriage in Iowa has been legally recognized since a decision of the Iowa Supreme Court on April 3, 2009.
+Same-sex marriage has been legally recognized in Iowa since a decision of the Iowa Supreme Court on April 3, 2009.
 Marriage licenses became available to same-sex couples on April 27.
-In 2005, six same-sex couples who were denied marriage licenses in Iowa filed a lawsuit in Polk County.
+This ruling was the result of a lawsuit filed in 2005 by six same-sex couples who had been denied marriage licenses in Polk County.
 In 2007, the Polk County District Court ruled in favor of the couples in Varnum v.
 Brien.
-On April 3, 2009, the Iowa Supreme Court unanimously upheld the lower court's ruling, making Iowa the third U.S. state to legalize same-sex marriage, after Massachusetts and Connecticut.
+Two couples were married on September 2, 2007, before the ruling was stayed and appealed.
+On April 3, 2009, the Iowa Supreme Court unanimously upheld the lower court's ruling, making Iowa the third U.S. state to legalize same-sex marriage.

-Polling indicates that an overwhelming majority of Iowaians support same-sex marriage.
+Polling suggests that a majority of Iowans support the legal recognition of same-sex marriage, with a 2023 Public Religion Research Institute poll showing that 75% of respondents supported same-sex marriage.

-Background
+Legal history

+Restrictions

-In 1998, following court decisions on same-sex unions in other states that suggested that denying the right to marry to same-sex couples was incompatible with the equal protection clause of a state constitution like Iowa's, Iowa legislators who hoped to avoid a similar court challenge tried without success to pass a statute to prohibit same-sex marriages.
+In 1998, following court decisions on same-sex unions in other states that suggested that denying the right to marry to same-sex couples was incompatible with the equal protection clause of a state constitution like Iowa's, state legislators who hoped to avoid a similar court challenge tried without success to pass a statute to prohibit same-sex marriages.

+In February 2025, 33 Democratic lawmakers introduced legislation to replace all references to "a man and a woman" in marriage statutes with the gender-neutral phrasing "two eligible parties", thus officially incorporating the Varnum decision into statutory law.
+The measure failed to pass the Republican-controlled General Assembly.